 Slovenia is a rock climbing paradise.

-Actually, we keep being told that we should finally give in and join “the climbing movement” (but our schedules and bank accounts are strongly protesting).
+Actually, my husband and I keep being told that we should finally give in and join “the climbing movement” (but our schedules and bank accounts are strongly protesting).

 11. PARAGLIDING